Antihistamine or epinephrine?

 Talk to a healthcare professional about how to identify the signs and symptoms of a life-threatening allergic reaction (anaphylaxis).

-If you, your child or someone you're caring for shows signs or symptoms of anaphylaxis, administer EpiPen® or EpiPen Jr® Auto‑Injector immediately as prescribed and seek emergency medical care.
+If you, your child or someone you're caring for shows signs or symptoms of anaphylaxis, administer EpiPen® or EpiPen Jr® Auto‑Injector or their authorized generics immediately and seek emergency medical care.

 In all cases of anaphylaxis, prompt assessment and treatment are critical.
 Epinephrine is the only first-line treatment for anaphylaxis.
 If you suspect you're having a severe allergic reaction (anaphylaxis), don't hesitate to use an epinephrine auto-injector and immediately seek emergency medical care.